 Everyone is exposed to naturally occurring solar UVR, which is an invisible kind of radiation that can penetrate, change, and damage skin cells.
 The sensitivity of a person's skin to UVR and the duration and intensity of UVR exposure are important risk factors for skin cancers.
-The damaging effects of UVR are cumulative over a lifetime.
-Osome studies indicate that excessive sun exposure during childhood poses an especially elevated risk for melanoma and other skin cancers later in life; other studies have found excessive sun exposure to be harmful regardless of the age when it occurred.
-Oscillatorial regardless of the age when it occurred.
+The damaging effects of UVR are cumulative over a lifetime.10 Some studies indicate that excessive sun exposure during childhood poses an especially elevated risk for melanoma and other skin cancers later in life; other studies have found excessive sun exposure to be harmful regardless of the age when it occurred.11-13

 UVR is also a source of vitamin D, which is important for bone health.
-Vitamin D is naturally present in a few foods (e.g., oily fish, eggs), added to others (e.g., milk, cereal), and available as a dietary supplement.
-Additional research is underway to improve the understanding of vitamin D levels and their effects on health, including their potential protective association with some cancers.
+Vitamin D is naturally present in a few foods (e.g., oily fish, eggs), added to others (e.g., milk, cereal), and available as a dietary supplement.14 Additional research is underway to improve the understanding of vitamin D levels and their effects on health, including their potential protective association with some cancers.